Off Trail Permits

 - Enter additional registration information.

-- Print your permit and carry it with you on the day of your off-trail activity.
+- Print your permit or save the PDF and carry it with you on the day of your off-trail activity.

 This registration application (listed under Off-Trail Permit Links) works best with Internet Explorer 6.0+ and Firefox 1.5+.
 To print your permit, you will need Adobe Reader.